 NATIONAL HYDRATION DAY | JUNE 23

 The games get intense under the hot summer sun.
 On June 23rd, National Hydration Day reminds us to replace fluids lost in the heat of battle.

-HOW TO OBSERVE
+HOW TO OBSERVE NATIONAL HYDRATION DAY

 Whether you are an athlete or not, stay hydrated on these hot summer days.
+Drink plenty of fluids and make it part of your daily routine.
 Use #NationalHydrationDay to share on social media.